Damodaram Sanjivayya

-Damodaram Sanjivayya (14 February 1921 – 7 May 1972) was an Indian politician who served as the chief minister of United Andhra Pradesh from 11 January 1960 to 12 March 1962.
+Damodaram Sanjivayya (14 February 1921 – 7 May 1972) was an Indian politician who served as the second chief minister of Andhra Pradesh from 11 January 1960 to 12 March 1962.
 Sanjivayya was the first Dalit Chief Minister of an Indian state.
+He was also the first Dalit leader to become All India Congress Committee president.

 Early life

-Damodaram Sanjivayya was born in a Mala family in Peddapadu village of Kallur Mandal in Kurnool district.
-His father died when he was in young age.
-He studied at the Municipal School and he took a Bachelor's degree in Law from Madras Law College.
-Even being a student, he actively participated in the Indian freedom movement.
+Damodaram Sanjivayya was born in a Mala Dasu family in Peddapadu village of Kallur Mandal in Kurnool district.
+His father died when he was young.
+He studied at the Municipal School and graduated with a Bachelor's degree in Law from Madras Law College in 1948.
+Even while a student, he actively participated in the Indian freedom movement.

 Career

-Damodaram Sanjivayya was Minister in the composite Madras State.
-He was the member of the provisional parliament 1950–52.
-In 1962, Sanjivayya also became the first Dalit leader from Andhra Pradesh to become All India Congress Committee president.
+Sanjivayya was a minister in the composite Madras State.
+He was a member of the provisional parliament 1950–52.
+In 1962, Sanjivayya also became the first Dalit leader from Andhra Pradesh to become Pradesh Congress Committee president.

 He was Minister of Labour and Employment under Lal Bahadur Shastri between 9 June 1964 and 23 January 1966.